rseeber/rseeber.github.io/_markdown/reading.md

 - _The Crisis of German Ideology: Intellectual Origins of the Third Reich_ (1964) by George L. Mosse
     + A free giveaway I got from the library.
 I've been trying to do more learning about the rise of totalitarian governments and what allowed them to succeed.
 I'm finding this book pretty interesting.

+- _How to Argue With a Racist: What Our Genes Do (and Don't) Say about Human Difference_ (2020) by Adam Rutherford

 # Have Reads

 - _Digital Minimalism_ by Cal Newport